James Longstreet: Wilderness to Appomattox

 As Lee's army attempted to escape to Farmville, Longstreet was engaged at Sailor's Creek on April 6.
 The Confederates were unable to reach the town, but with the assistance of troops under Anderson and Ewell, managed to prevent federal troops from blocking the army's last path of escape.
 The overall battle ended in disaster, with nearly 7,000 of the 10,000 Confederate troops engaged killed, wounded, or captured.
 By April 7, Lee's army had been reduced from nearly 40,000 men on March 31 to 25,000.
 A group of Confederate officers including William Pendleton, the Chief of Artillery, concluded that the time had come to ask Lee to open negotiations for the army's surrender.
 Pendleton approached Longstreet and asked him to intercede with Lee, but he refused, saying, "If General Lee doesn't know when to surrender until I tell him, he will never know."
-Nevertheless, Pendleton approached Lee, who was in communication with Grant on the subject of surrender.
+Pendleton approached Lee, who was in communication with Grant on the subject of surrender.
 Lee refused to surrender the army.
 Lee held his last conference of war on the night of April 8.
 It was decided that at daybreak, Longstreet would hold the Union troops back while John B. Gordon would lead an escape towards Lynchburg, and then cover his retreat.
 At the Battle of Appomattox Court House that morning, Longstreet was heavily engaged with the Union II Corps under Andrew A. Humphreys.
 Gordon's troops were surrounded, and he requested reinforcements which Longstreet could not furnish.
-Lee was left with no alternative but to meet General Grant to discuss surrender.
+Lee was left with no alternative but to meet Grant to discuss surrender.

-Lee worried that his refusal to meet with Grant to discuss surrender terms at the latter's first request would cause him to demand harsher terms this time.
+Lee worried that his refusal to meet with Grant to discuss surrender terms at the latter's first request would cause him to demand harsher terms.
 Longstreet advised him of his belief that Grant would treat them fairly.
 As Lee rode toward Appomattox Court House on April 9, Longstreet said that if Grant gave too strong demands, he ought to "break off the interview and tell General Grant to do his worst".
 After Lee's surrender, Longstreet arrived in the McLean House, where Grant happily greeted him.
-He offered Longstreet a cigar and invited him to play a card game.
+He offered Longstreet a cigar and invited him to play cards.
 "Why do men fight who were born to be brothers?...His whole greeting and conduct towards us was as though nothing had ever happened to mar our pleasant relations", Longstreet told a reporter.